Twitter Stock Analysis, Valuation (NYSE:TWTR)

 Should you buy TWTR stock?

-- Twitter has a healthy FCF (Free Cash Flow) margin of 36.2%.
+- The company has a healthy free cash flow margin of 25.5%.

 Should you sell TWTR stock?

-- The company is trading at a price to sales multiple of 5.3, which is overvalued in comparison to the Internet Software industry average multiple of 2.7.
+- TWTR stock is trading at a PS multiple of 5.3, which is a negative when compared to the Internet Software industry average multiple of 2.7.

 Twitter has been a momentum stock as can be seen from Twitter stock price history, driven more by market sentiments and expectations of future growth and buyouts, rather than financial strength.
 Our Twitter share analysis indicates a very risky proposition with very high price to sales ratio and non-existent price to earnings ratio, as Twitter is yet to report any net profits.
 Our stock analysts find twitter stock to be a very risky proposition.